You’ve partnered with a Virtual Assistant. Congratulations, so what do you do next?

 As with any partnership, you need to consider how you will evaluate its success.
 The best way to do this is to consider the outcomes you are expecting from the partnership.

 For example, if you are handing over your calendar management, ask yourself “What exactly do I expect to occur?”
-Are you wanting a calendar full of back to back appointment?
+Are you wanting a calendar full of back to back appointments?
 Which appointment requests are the priority for bookings?
 How should requests be handled?
 Your Virtual Assistant needs to be clear on what you expect, so they can work towards the same level of success.

 The more your Virtual Assistant knows about your business and how you like to operate, the better your partnership with be.
 This includes clear and timely communication with them, and providing feedback on tasks and projects.